-We travel around the Czech Republic, Slovakia and Austria thanks to support of Hyundai.
+We travel around the Czech Republic, Slovakia, Germany and Austria thanks to support of Hyundai.
 We also believe in philosophy that represents Hyundai: New thinking brings new possibilities.

 Whakaari Rotorua perform native Māori culture and dances from the indigenous people of New Zealand